British Slotracing League 2017

 3. Grade A drivers should aim to partner lower grade drivers.
 To allow teams to compete when otherwise racers are without partners a team can field 2 Grade A drivers at a maximum of 2 meetings.
 When 2 Grade A drivers partner in the team race they will be given a 5 point handicap penalty.

-4. Championship positions will be decided by counting best 5 rounds.
+4. Championship positions will be decided by counting all 6 rounds points total or best 4 rounds points total +

 5. Participating racers must pay a £5 registration fee or be a member of BSCRA at the time a meeting is held to score points on the series for that meeting.